Meningioma: cavernous sinus

 0 images remaining

-A large vividly enhancing extra-axial mass centred on the right cavernous sinus is present, narrowing but not occluding the right internal cerebral artery.
+A large vividly enhancing extra-axial mass centered on the right cavernous sinus is present, narrowing but not occluding the right internal cerebral artery.
 It extends posteriorly along the tentorium and into the posterior fossa and Meckel's cave.
 It is consistent with a meningioma.

 The patient went on to have surgery.

 MICROSCOPIC DESCRIPTION: Paraffin sections show a moderately hypercellular meningioma.
 This has a mixed syncytial/fibroblastic architecture.
-Tumour cells show mild nuclear and cellular pleomorphism.
+Tumor cells show mild nuclear and cellular pleomorphism.
 No mitotic figures or areas of necrosis are identified and there is no evidence of brain invasion.
 Broad dural attachment is noted.

 FINAL DIAGNOSIS: Meningioma (WHO Grade I)